MaiJi97/Leetcode/java/5_LongestPalindromeSubstring/README.md

 dp[i][j] = true if s.charAt(i) == s.charAt(j) && j - i <= 2 <br />
 dp[i][j] = true if s.charAt(i) == s.charAt(j) && dp[i+1][j-1] == true <br />

+Why dp as a boolean 2-D array instead of int 2-D array?
+Because we want to return the actual substring, so we have to track the start and end of the substring.

 Time Complexity: O(n^2)

 ## Method 3: Expand from Center